drNoob13/batteryimprove/README.md

 While `powertop` reports the current recharge rate per process at the moment, it is not accurate to use it to measure the total power consumption.
 A tool that statistically measures the power consumption over a long period of time (7-10 minutes) will produce more reliable results.
 In this end, we use `powerstat`.

 From the evaluation, method 1 can help oryx4 laptop last about 5 hours under light load (I often got 5h - 5.2h).
-While method 4 can prolong the laptop battery to 6 hours in idle (but I find it not very practical since no one just opens the laptop and do nothing).
+While method 4 can prolong the laptop battery to 6 hours in idle (a convenient test case for different profiles, not practical use case).

 ![Method 1 and Method 2](https://github.com/drNoob13/batteryimprove/blob/master/Profiling/method-1_and_method-2.png)
 ![Method 3 and Method 4](https://github.com/drNoob13/batteryimprove/blob/master/Profiling/method-3_and_method-4.png)